 Baby Root Canal Treatment/PulpotomyMiddletown, NY

-At Hudson Valley Pediatric Dentistry, we can perform a root canal or endodontic treatment in order to remove infections and save our patients' teeth.
-Dr. Geri-Lynn Waldman and Dr. Isha Suri, can complete the procedure while keeping patients completely comfortable.
+At Hudson Valley Pediatric Dentistry, we can perform a root canal in order to remove infections and save our patients' teeth.
+Dr. Geri-Lynn Waldman, can complete the procedure while keeping patients completely comfortable.
 Root canals are a common procedure.
-In fact, the American Association of Endodontists finds that millions of root canals are performed each year.
-As a result, the need to pull infected teeth is greatly reduced.
+In fact, the School of Dental Medicine reports that nearly 15 million root canals are performed each year.

 Why do most people need a root canal?